silver612/novel-downloader/README.md

 # novel-downloader

+To run, execute command: python <absolute path of scrape-v1.py>

-1: Contains a python program which scrapes data from a free novel site: https://www.lightnovelpub.com
+1: Contains a python program which scrapes data from a free novel site: https://vipnovel.com/

 2: Involves the use of BeautifulSoup library from python